 310°k = temperature of the substance at t

 After we identify the given, we need first to know the value of k.
 So substitute the given to the derived formula.

 What we are finding here is the value of k so we are going to get its natural logarithm.

 Therefore the value of k = 0.00616.

-So since we are looking for the time of the substance to have a temperature of 310°k, then using the formula again ad together with the value of k to determine the time of which the temperature of the substance be at 310°k.
+So since we are looking for the time of the substance to have a temperature of 310°k, then using the formula again ad together with the value of k to determine the time at which the temperature of the substance is at 310°k.

-So we started a temperature of 370°k and the temperature decreases to 340°k in 15 minutes and then the temperature decreases to 310°k.
+So we started at a temperature of 370°k and the temperature decreased to 340°k in 15 minutes and then the temperature decreased to 310°k.

 Remember that our surrounding temperature is 30°k.
-Now to go from 340°k to 310°k, it took 16.52 minutes.
-Now, when will be the temperature of be in 310°k or how long will it go from 370°k to 310°k?
+Now, to go from 340°k to 310°k, it took 16.52 minutes.
+Now, when will be the temperature be in 310°k or how long will it go from 370°k to 310°k?
 What do you think?
 We know that it would be the sum of 15 minutes and 16.52 minutes which is basically 31.52 minutes.
 But we will use the equation to use that answer.
 By the way, whenever the temperature gets closer to the surrounding temperature, the rate of temperature decreases.
 The temperature decreases more slowly.
-In the first 15 minutes the temperature went down by 30°k and the next 18.06 minutes, the temperature also went down 30°k. as the difference of the object and the surrounding temperature decreases, the rate of which the temperature changes decreases as well.
+In the first 15 minutes, the temperature went down by 30°k, and in the next 18.06 minutes, the temperature also went down 30°k.
+As the difference between the object and the surrounding temperature decreases, the rate at which the temperature changes decreases as well.
 So the temperature changes much faster when the difference is larger.
 But when the difference between the object and the surrounding is small, the temperature doesn’t change that quickly anymore.